Cold Weather Tips

-- Cover: Place a frost cloth over the plants prior to sunset before the frost to help trap in the warmth from the soil and protect them from wind.
-Ideally, frost cloth should not touch foliage.
-Secure the frost cloth with stakes, rocks or bricks so wind doesn't blow it off.
+- Cover: Place a frost cloth over the plants prior to sunset before the frost to help trap in the warmth from the soil and protect them from the wind.
+Ideally, frost cloth should not touch the foliage.
+Secure the frost cloth with stakes, rocks or bricks so the wind doesn't blow it off.
 It's important that you remove the frost cloth first thing in the morning so that the cloth does not trap in the heat from the sun and cause damage.
 For small sprouted plants, empty buckets or empty planting containers will suffice for coverage.

 - Water: Water your trees and shrubs prior to sunset before the frost.
 The added moisture helps hold heat in the soil so the plants' roots can better tolerate the cold.
 Be sure to water the SOIL, not the leaves or stems.
-For annuals, perennials, herbs and veggies, leave them dry; they tend to handle extreme cold better if they are drier.
+For annuals, perennials, herbs, and veggies leave them dry; they tend to handle extreme cold better if they are drier.